 Guyana.
-At the end of September, a specially appointed UN committee presented its proposal for resolving a long-standing border dispute between G. and Suriname.
+At the end of September, a specially appointed UN committee presented its proposal for resolving a long-standing border dispute between Guyana and Suriname.
 According to the Committee’s recommendations, the disputed territorial waters of the Caribbean should be shared equally between the two countries.
-Guyana is thus believed to have received most of the major oil resources expected to be found in the area, but Surinam nevertheless accepted the proposal.
+Guyana is thus believed to have received most of the major oil resources expected to be found in the area, but Suriname nevertheless accepted the proposal.

 According to CountryAAH, Georgetown is the capital city of Guyana.
 US authorities accused three Guyanese of intervening in the plans for a terrorist attack on Kennedy Airport in New York during the year.
 One of the accused, Abdul Kadir, has been a member of parliament and mayor and allegedly helped with the financing of the plan, prepared by Jamaat al-Muslimin, the only known Islamist group on the American continent, based in Trinidad.
 A large minority of Guyana’s population are Muslims.

 In March 2000, Venezuela’s President Hugo Chávez reiterated his country’s claim to the Essequibo region, but at the same time declared Venezuela willing to hand over the decision on the territory’s affiliation to the UN.
 Chávez at the same time criticized a North American company that had plans to construct a rocket launch ramp in the disputed area.

 The agreement between Guyana and a Canadian oil exploration company in the sea sparked a conflict with Suriname.
 Following a round of talks with Jamaica’s Prime Minister, Percival James Patterson as a broker, an opportunity was resolved to resolve the conflict, and both parties agreed to hold a series of meetings to determine the area’s future.